An evening with Kristin Neff – the self-compassion expert

-Fortunately self compassion is a learned skill and a habit that we can develop and it leads to increased self worth, intrinsic motivation and emotional resilience.
+Fortunately, self-compassion is a learned skill and a habit that we can develop and it leads to increased self-worth, intrinsic motivation and emotional resilience.

 Who would like a dose of that?!

-Kristin shared the three components to practice to increase your own self compassion:
+Kristin shared the three components to practice to increase your own self-compassion:

-Self Kindness versus self judgment
+Self Kindness versus self-judgment

-We are encouraged to take our own emotional pain seriously, To pause and acknowledge that what you are experiencing is painful and should not be trivialized.
+We are encouraged to take our own emotional pain seriously, To pause and acknowledge that what you are experiencing is painful and should not be trivialised.
 It doesn’t matter the source or the cause, pain is pain and your perception is reality.
 So treat yourself with care and understanding, not harsh judgment.
 Actively soothe and comfort yourself.